aguerguichon/eGammaScaleFactors/README.md

   python GeneratePU.py
 ```

-Once the job is finished, download ('rucio download fileName') and merge all the output files ('hadd fileName fileName_prw.root').
+Once the job is finished, download `rucio download fileName` and merge all the output files `hadd fileName fileName_prw.root`.
 The merged file will then be the input file of RunZee.

 ###2 : Running on data###